 Consider Eyeliner Formula for Longevity

 When it comes to makeup disasters, coming face to face with raccoon eyes come noon is at the top of the list.
-Mangrum recommends using an eye pencil made for specifically for the waterline (think: a Kajal or Kohl liner), as these tend to last in the waterline longer than other formulas.
+Mangrum recommends using an eye pencil made for specifically for the waterline (think: a Kajal or Kohl liner like MAC's Eye Kohl pencil), as these tend to last in the waterline longer than other formulas.

 To ensure your eyeliner stays put, Mangrum recommends sealing in the eyeliner by applying an eyeshadow on top.